davidhilpert/davidhilpert/README.md

 💼 I’m a Data Scientist with a background in social sciences, passionate about machine learning, natural language processing, and causal inference.
 My GitHub showcases a few current projects applying these interests.

 📈 My published work, co-authored, focuses on causal inference in survey experiments—particularly using vignette designs and conjoint analysis.
-You can find a list on my [Google Scholar profile] (https://scholar.google.de/citations?user=RkCa68wAAAAJ&hl=de).
+You can find a list on my [Google Scholar profile](https://scholar.google.de/citations?user=RkCa68wAAAAJ&hl=de).

 Please feel free to reach out via [LinkedIn](https://de.linkedin.com/in/david-hilpert-363208135).